mariadb-corporation/libmarias3/docs/api/functions.rst

 ms3_debug()
 -----------

-.. c:function:: void ms3_debug()
+.. c:function:: void ms3_debug(int debug_state)

    Enables and disables debugging output on stderr.

-Each call toggles enable / disable.
+   :param debug_state: Set to 1 to enable debugging, zero to disable.

    Note::
        This enables/disables globally for the library